Azure/Enterprise-Scale/docs/wiki/Deploying-ALZ-ZTNetwork.md

 ## Azure landing zone portal accelerator deployment with Zero Trust network principles

 This section will describe how to deploy the Azure landing zone portal accelerator with Zero Trust Principles.
 For more information on Zero Trust security model and principles visit [Embrace proactive security with Zero Trust](https://www.microsoft.com/security/business/zero-trust).
+Let's review the Zero Trust aligned networking configurations in the Azure landing zone portal accelerator.

+## Deploy networking topology

+Hub and spoke is the best option for Zero Trust ...

+## Enable DDoS Protection Standard

+## Deploy Azure Firewall Premium

+## Ensure the Selected Defaults

 ## 1. Pre-requisites